circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ##### **`checkout`**

 Special step used to check out source code to the configured `path` (defaults to the `working_directory`).
 The reason this is a special step is because it is more of a helper function designed to make checking out code easy for you.
-If you require doing git over HTTPS you should not use this step as it steps the git config file to checkout over ssh.
+If you require doing git over HTTPS you should not use this step as it configures git to checkout over ssh.

 Key | Required | Type | Description
 ----|-----------|------|------------